Billy Bets by Virtuals ($BILLY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Billy Bets by Virtuals Historical Price

-According to the latest data gathered on Billy Bets by Virtuals live price page, the current price of Billy Bets by Virtuals is 0.00516129USD.
-The circulating supply of Billy Bets by Virtuals($BILLY) is 1000.00M $BILLY , giving it a market capitalization of $5.16M.
+According to the latest data gathered on Billy Bets by Virtuals live price page, the current price of Billy Bets by Virtuals is 0.00556224USD.
+The circulating supply of Billy Bets by Virtuals($BILLY) is 1000.00M $BILLY , giving it a market capitalization of $5.56M.

 How Does Billy Bets by Virtuals ($BILLY) Price Prediction Module Work?